-The 2013 honorees are Don Hoylman, Most Loyal West Virginian; Jack Rossi, Most Loyal Alumni Mountaineer; Judie Charlton, Most Loyal Faculty Mountaineer; and Kathy Clingerman, Most Loyal Staff Mountaineer.
+The 2014 honorees are Kay Goodwin, Most Loyal West Virginian; Dr. Larry Schwab, Most Loyal Alumni Mountaineer; Paul Lewis, Most Loyal Faculty Mountaineer; and Jo Morrow, Most Loyal Staff Mountaineer.
 The group will be honored during halftime ceremonies of Saturday’s (Nov.
-9) WVU-Texas football game.
+1) WVU vs. TCU football game.

-The Most Loyal West Virginian and Alumni Mountaineer awards have been presented since 1974, while the Most Loyal Faculty and Staff Mountaineer award was created in 1994 and split into two separate awards in 2001.
-The award recipients are selected by a joint committee representing the WVU Foundation, WVU Alumni Association and the Mountaineer Week organizing committee.
+The Most Loyal West Virginian and Alumni Mountaineer awards have been presented since 1974.
+The Most Loyal Faculty and Staff Mountaineer award was created in 1994 and split into two separate awards in 2001.
+Award recipients are selected by a joint committee representing the WVU Foundation, WVU Alumni Association and the Mountaineer Week organizing committee.

 Most Loyal West Virginian